The tech recruiting world is changing — and fast.

 Between the tumultuous years of 2019-2021, the tech recruiting landscape faced notable shifts.
 Tech hiring growth strongly recovered in 2021, with the overall advertisements for tech jobs in 2021 being nearly double the number for 2019 and 2020.
 Even though the world’s tech giants continue to expand their influence, non-Fortune 500 tech companies made up the bulk of recent hiring growth.

 While tech hiring surges, applicant pools dwindle.
 Compared to the average candidate pool sizes from 2020, the sizes were 35% lower in 2021.
 Not only that, but amid the Great Resignation, candidates have had a change of heart.
 Candidates no longer want to waste time at organizations that don’t live up to their expectations of the ideal employer.
 In fact, three-quarters of candidates say they’re considering leaving their jobs.

-It’s prime time for growing tech companies to stand out from Big Tech recruiting and snag the best candidates, but only if they can handle the shifting state of applicant pools and their expectations.
+It’s prime time for growing tech companies to stand out from Big Tech recruiting and snag the best candidates, but only if they can handle the shifting state of applicant pools and meet tech hiring challenges head-on.